 Operational readiness inspections should also include a status of planned SSC, QA, and pre-operational inspections.
 The operational readiness inspection should identify if all planned inspections have been completed or if additional inspections need to be performed in order to complete the NPUF CIP.
 If all planned inspections have been completed, the operational readiness inspection report will serve as notification from Region II to NRR that the CIP has been completed.
 If additional planned inspections need to be performed, the IR will note this situation, and a separate notification of CIP completion will be documented by Region II once all planned inspections have been completed.
 Completion of the CIP does not mean that Region II will stop inspecting NPUF activities.
 It means that all required inspections to meet the minimum requirements of this IMC have been completed.
 Additional inspections may be performed to ensure continued compliance to programmatic and SSC related requirements.

 07.13 Transition to Operations.
-NRR when an NPUF OL is issued, and
+NRR will continue to provide oversight when an NPUF OL is issued, and operations inspections will be conducted by, or coordinated through, NRR.

 2550-08 REFERENCES